 Does a Self-Directed IRA Need an EIN?

-Yes, a self-directed IRA needs an EIN.
-The EIN is required to open and maintain the account and file taxes on the account.
-The EIN can be obtained from the IRS website.
+A self-directed IRA needs an EIN.
+The EIN is required to open an LLC and can be obtained from the IRS website.

 Can an IRA Own an LLC Interest?